Pontiac Montana: First generation (1997)

-The Montana nameplate was used as a trim level of the Pontiac Trans Sport van from 1997 to 1998.
-GM dropped the Trans Sport name for MY1999 (2000 in Canada) and the van simply became Montana.
-This generation was related to the first generation Buick GL8, the Chevrolet Venture, the Oldsmobile Silhouette, the Opel Sintra and the Vauxhall Sintra.
-The Opel and Vauxhall were only sold in Europe, although they were made in the same factory in the U.S. as the other U-body minivans.
-Chevrolet also introduced a nearly identical twin to Pontiac save for its badging for European consumers, named the Chevrolet Trans Sport.
-The 2000-2005 GL8 is similar to the first-generation Pontiac Montana, and the 2005-2016 GL8 is similar to the Pontiac Montana SV6.
+The Montana nameplate was first used as a trim level of the Pontiac Trans Sport minivan for the 1997–1998 model years.
+GM dropped the Trans Sport name in 1998 for MY1999 (1999 for MY2000 in Canada respectively) and the van simply became Montana.
+It was related to the Chevrolet Venture, the Oldsmobile Silhouette, the Opel/Vauxhall Sintra, and the first generation Buick GL8.

+The Opel and Vauxhall models were only sold in Europe, even though they were made in the same factory in the U.S. as with the other U-body minivans.
+Chevrolet also introduced a nearly identical twin to Pontiac save for its badging for European consumers, named as the Chevrolet Trans Sport.
+The 2000–2010 GL8 is similar to the first-generation Pontiac Montana, while the 2010–2016 GL8 and 2005–2016 GL8 First Land is similar to the later Pontiac Montana SV6.
 Both generations of the Buick GL8 minivans were only sold in China.